jonsofte/ip-watcher/Readme.md

 Example: * 10 * * *

 **IPWatcher_AzureStorageConfiguration__Authentication__X509CertificatePath:**
 Path of the PFX Certificate that is being used in the application to authenticate to the Azure Application SP.
-Note: The file must also be mounted in to the container at the same path.
+Note: The file must also be mounted into the container at the same path.
 Example: /certificates/certwithkey.pfx

 **IPWatcher_AzureStorageConfiguration__Blob__AccountUri:**